Razat94/learn/T-SQL/SQL Part 1 ReadMe.md

 GROUP BY city

--- Return a list of each commission rate and how many salespeople have that rate SELECT
+-- List each commission rate along with the number of salespeople who have that rate.
+SELECT
 	commrate,
 	COUNT(commrate) AS number_salespeople,